-Die Schlachtschule teaches the arts of foot combat appropriate for a medieval European
+Die Schlachtschule teaches the art of foot combat appropriate for a medieval European knight.

 The term "medieval" is a slippery one, and even professionals disagree somewhat as to its precise